4.9 rating based on 350+ reviews

 With an assumption – “How much cheaper do you think that you can deliver compared to the competition?”
 This assumes that your opponent is able to deliver cheaper.

-By adding a personal appeal to agree at the end – “It would be great if we can create a long-term deal, don’t you think?”
+By adding a personal appeal to agree at the end – “It would be great if we could create a long-term deal, don’t you think?”

 A technique that helps every conversation and thus negotiations: talk about ‘what if’.
-It helps to test your own hypothesis, to determine how serious the other person is and this technique helps negotiations forward when there seems no more room left to move.
+It helps to test your own hypothesis, to determine how serious the other person is, and this technique helps negotiations forward when there seems to be no more room left to move.

 By asking this question, you’re not making a step offer-wise; you’re using words to find out the level of flexibility at the other side of the table & what it might be possible to agree upon.
-This can be useful for checking a new idea or to help break deadlock and matters can be discussed without the fear of commitment.
-If used during the exploratory/testing stage it can open up useful alternatives and help shape a deal.
+This can be useful for checking a new idea or to help break a deadlock, and matters can be discussed without the fear of commitment.
+If used during the exploratory/testing stage, it can open up useful alternatives and help shape a deal.

-Some think of haggling as arguing a price in a negative way. about Haggling doesn’t have to be an exercise in discomfort and failure.
-Approach it the right way and it will not only be enjoyable but an amazing opportunity to explore boundaries in your negotiation.
+Some think of a haggling strategy as negatively arguing for a price. about Haggling doesn’t have to be an exercise in discomfort and failure.
+Approach it the right way, and it will not only be enjoyable but an amazing opportunity to explore boundaries in your negotiation.

-This might be surprising but saying no is a skill nowadays as many professionals are afraid to displease people.
-Thus, compromising your own purpose that you will find yourself on the losing side.
+This might be surprising, but saying no is a skill nowadays, as many professionals are afraid to displease people.
+Thus, compromising your own purpose, you will find yourself on the losing side.

 The word “no” holds power.
 It saves you time and money.
 Never be afraid to say no if the situation feels like a losing game.